ressenzo/buy-ticket/event/README.md

-This is the application to create event
+This is the application for event domain